High School FAQ

 Are you accredited?

 Yes.
-Seton Home Study School is accredited by the Southern Association of Colleges and Schools, one of the main regional accrediting associations in the US.
-We are also internationally accredited by AdvancED (of which SACS is a member), and we are on the list of approved homestudy schools in Virginia.
+Seton Home Study School is accredited by AdvancED, and we are on the list of approved homestudy schools in Virginia.
 We are an approved non-profit school with the Virginia Department of Education and have been accepted as a member of the Virginia Council of Private Education (for Private Schools).
-Furthermore, we have been endorsed by the Bishop of Arlington under Canon 803 of the Code of Canon Law.
+Furthermore, we have been recognized by the Bishop of Arlington under Canon 803 of the Code of Canon Law.

 Can I earn a high school diploma?